MaltronCraft/OpenInv-MCPE/README.md

-# EChest-Nukkit
+# OpenInv-Nukkit

-EChest command ported for Nukkit.
+This plugin implement command /echest, from Bukkit.

+Plugin is for Apollo/Nukkit!